A no-fluff breakdown of the

 - State and local chemical round restrictions apply independently of launcher legality

-- Chemical rounds have shelf life considerations — rotate stock
+- Chemical rounds have storage and shelf-life considerations

 Who the Byrna SD Is For — And Who Should Look Elsewhere

-Who should look elsewhere: if you’ve already shot the SD and want more velocity, the LE is the logical next step — our Byrna LE review covers what you gain and what you trade.
-If you want the most compact form factor in the
+Who should look elsewhere?
+If you have already shot the SD and want more velocity, the LE is the logical next step.
+Our Byrna LE review covers what you gain and what you trade.
+If you want the smallest

 The